Membership Committee Chair: Nata Salvatori, PT, DPT, OCS, FAAOMPT

 Education/Training: Doctorate: Doctor of Physical Therapy Virginia Commonwealth University; Residency: Orthopaedic Residency Brooks/University of North Florida; Bachelors: B.S. in Clinical Exercise Science Virginia Commonwealth University; Fellowship: Orthopaedic Manual Physical Therapy Fellowship Brooks/University of North Florida; Certification: Orthopedic Clinical Specialist American Physical Therapy Association

 - Membership Committee Members: Matt Lee, Michele Matteo, Megan Poll, Thomas Fliss and Scot Morrison (student)

-Nominating Committee Chair: Bill Egan, PT, DPT, OCS, FAAOMPT
+Nominating Committee Chair: Cathy Arnot, PT, DPT, FAAOMPT, OCS

 Dr. Egan is a Clinical Assistant Professor of Physical Therapy and Director of the Orthopaedic Physical Therapy Residency at Temple University in Philadelphia, PA.
 He is a board certified Orthopaedic Clinical Specialist and a Fellow of the American Academy of Orthopaedic Manual Therapists.
 Bill has contributed book chapters, monographs, conference presentations, and continuing education courses on the topics of orthopaedic manual physical therapy and the management of musculoskeletal disorders.
 He received a BA in psychology from Rutgers University in 1997 and an MPT from the US Army-Baylor University in 1999.
 Bill served as an active duty Army physical therapist for 6 years.
 He completed the tDPT and Manual Therapy Fellowship program through Regis University in 2006.
 Bill maintains a part-time clinical practice in Princeton, NJ.